Many of us are feeling a financial pinch due to the COVID-19 pandemic and are looking for ways to make money during the lockdown.

 19. Work from Home Remotely

-Have you considered turning your day job into a remote job working online?
+Have you considered turning your day job into a remote position working online?
 Many companies these days are embracing telecommuting to save money on office space and also promote better work-life balance.
 If you're wondering how to make money from home, this could be the easiest route you hadn't thought of yet.

 If your current company or role doesn't allow for it, consider other related jobs that may be more amenable to working remotely.
 There are plenty of websites out there, such as FlexJobs, that will allow you to find companies hiring specifically for remote positions.